|

 environments, effectively shaping the selection pressures to which they, their

-progeny, and their neighbors are subjected, cause and effect enter into a feedback
+progeny, and their neighbors are subjected, cause and effect feed back to each other.
+The prospect of runaway positive

 Rising.